 a simple user interface for location analysis and creating an actionable remediation plan.
 The power relay components, if needed, can be mounted on various mobile units and configurations as required (more altitude, tree cover, surf, etc.).

-There is no technology presently used or available that can cover large areas rapidly (≈ 4 square meters/second) and detect explosives in non-metallic cases down to 1 meter below the surface.
-Also, we have not found anyone using beamed RF power to run a significant payload on small drones.
-Clandestine Material Detection Inc.’s competitive advantage is that the technology can be used at large standoff distances between the humans and the explosive material, can cover large areas in much shorter times than conventional detection devices, and provides detection underground or underwater at a much safer distance than any other technology.
-CMD’s technology is mobile, cost-effective, and the only real long-range chemical detection solution available.
+There is no technology presently used or available that can cover large areas rapidly (≈ 2 square meters/second) and detect explosives in metallic or non-metallic cases down to 1 meter below the surface.
+Clandestine Material Detection Inc.’s competitive advantage is that the technology can be used at large standoff distances between the humans and the explosive material, can cover large areas in much shorter times than conventional detection devices, and provides detection at a much safer distance than any other technology.
+CMD’s technology is mobile, cost-effective, and the only real long-range chemical explosives detection solution available.

 Clandestine Materials Detection Inc.’s solution would drastically reduce the time and cost of detection, eventual removal, and loss of life due to explosive material.
 The primary value will be determined based on the number of lives that can be saved and the reduction in harm to people who might trigger undetected buried landmines or be injured by adversaries exploding IEDs.
 A drone carrying a neutron source can systematically cover a much larger area than can a typical soldier or civilian on foot, so the cost per land mine detected should drop considerably along with the time it takes to detect them.